grabs-and-boxcorers-field-manual/grabs-and-boxcorers-field-manual.github.io/pages/07-post-survey-procedures.md

 2. In order to test for potential bias due to differences in sorting efficiency among people, randomly selected samples should be re-sorted by a different person.
 Removal of 95% or more of the organisms during the sorting process is acceptable; otherwise, re-sorting may be necessary (Simpson et al. 2005) _[recommended when multiple people are involved in Step 1]_
 3. Within each sorted phylum, identify organisms to a taxonomic resolution that enables data production in a timely manner, and then count individuals.
 Identifications can be done by the organisation that collected the samples, museum taxonomists, geneticists, or external private consultants.
 Care must be taken to ensure consistent nomenclature is used for undescribed or unnamed species (e.g. defined operational taxonomic units, OTUs).

-Figure 9.4 A brief description of taxa that can be challenging to identify but are often encountered when sorting organisms from elutriated sediment samples.

 <table>
   <tr>